milanaryal/milanaryal.github.io/_posts/2014/2014-11-27-integrating-social-meta-tags-into-wordpress-tumblr-and-blogger.md

 Be sure to check one of your example posts via the different social media metadata validator.

-* For Facebook, test using the [Facebook debugger](//developers.facebook.com/tools/debug).
+* For Facebook, test using the <a href="http://developers.facebook.com/tools/debug" rel="nofollow">Facebook debugger</a>.
-* For Twitter, submit one of your example posts via the [Twitter card validator](//cards-dev.twitter.com/validator).
+* For Twitter, submit one of your example posts via the <a href="http://cards-dev.twitter.com/validator" rel="nofollow">Twitter card validator</a>.
-* For Google+, test with the [rich snippets tester](//www.google.com/webmasters/tools/richsnippets).
+* For Google+, test with the <a href="http://www.google.com/webmasters/tools/richsnippets" rel="nofollow">rich snippets tester</a>.
-* If you use Pinterest a lot, you need to validate your rich pins by going to the [rich pin validator page](//developers.pinterest.com/tools/url-debugger/).
+* If you use Pinterest a lot, you need to validate your rich pins by going to the <a href="http://developers.pinterest.com/tools/url-debugger/" rel="nofollow">rich pin validator page</a>.